StijnVerdenius/LTH_paper_summaries/Zeros, signs and the supermask (Zhou et al (uber), 2019).md

 # REVIEW LATER

+- No new Mask-1 actions
 - Networks work well when mask-1 weights are set close to their final value
-- Alternative freezing schemes and mask criteria have been introduced
+- Alternative freezing schemes and mask-0 criteria have been introduced
-- The only element of the original initialization that is crucial to the performance of LT networks is the sign, not relative magnitude of the weights;
+- The element of the original initialization that is most crucial is the sign, not relative magnitude of the weights;
 - Masking can be thought of as training, therefore authors uncover the existence of supermasks which produce partially working networks without training.
+- We can also train masks